Ebdruplab/ebdruplab.github.io/content/posts/01-ansible/ansible_scripts/Ansible_helper_scripts.md

 date: 2024-04-14
 #showSummary: true
 ---
-# Ansible Practices and help
 This file should provide you with help on how to use my Ansible init scripts.
-Also I will provide you with info on my best practices, knowhows and nice to have stuff.
-On your automation journey.

-## Ansible Helpers

-### Playbook Execution order

-Execution order is:

-1. pre_tasks
-2. roles
-3. tasks
-4. post_tasks

-A playbook file can be composed of one or more `plays`.

 ## Ansible Repository Initialization Guide